zkzoomer/bq2/docs/guides/proofs/bq-restricted-test-proof.md

 # Block Qualified Restricted Test Proof

-Besides the necessary proof of knowledge, some credentials require users first prove they meet certain requirements.
+Besides the necessary proof of knowledge, some test credentials require users first prove they meet certain requirements.
 These requirements can be:
 - [**Credential restricted tests**](#credential-restricted-tests): the user must prove they have a different credential.
 - [**Grade Restricted tests**](#grade-restricted-tests): the user must prove they obtained a grade over a threshold for a different credential.